oasci-courses/pitt-biosc1630-2024f/content/syllabus/schedule.md

 ## Thanksgiving break

-No class on Nov 26 and 28.
+No class on Nov 27.

 ## Week 15